 This year, NewsChannel 21 turned 43 years old!
-We hit the airwaves on November 5th, 1977 as Central Oregon's first television station.
+We hit the airwaves at noon on Sunday, November 6th, 1977 as Central Oregon's first television station.

 Since then, NewsChannel 21 (KTVZ) has worked to provide Central Oregon with accurate, reliable and essential media that connects to the people in our community.

 Over the decades, that work has taken many shapes and reached countless people and places.

 Some of the top stories we have covered over the years include the building of Bend's first sewer system, the dramatic events at Indian guru Bhagwan Shri Rajneesh's commune, the mill closures and the Old Mill's rebirth in a tourism-dependent economy, and the economic ups and downs of recession, recovery -- and some of the hottest growth in the nation.

 In the 1990s, the Awbrey Hall Fire destroyed homes, threatened Bend and brought new attention to the threat of wildfires and the term "defensible space."

 The 2000s brought the debate and reality of the Bend Parkway, Ochoco Creek flooding, a sheriff (Greg Brown) going to prison and several years of destructive wildfires, as well as the first visit by a sitting president, George W. Bush.

 There was also the fun and offbeat stories, from Bend lawn chair balloonist Kent Couch flight of nearly 200 miles, and when Bend’s ‘pregnant man’ gave birth to a baby girl.
 Bend made a big splash with its in-town whitewater park and kept making lists of every kind for everything from its brewpub culture to the entrepreneurial spirit.

 We cheered along with the rest of the U.S. as Central Oregon's own Ashton Eaton won his first Olympic gold, world decathlon title -- and then, another!

 We reported as more than one wicked winter (Snowmageddon!) buried the region and collapsed roofs, and the drier years that brought drought and trouble for farmers and ranchers.